 His win marks KTM’s 18th consecutive Dakar win.

-If you have any questions, or if there’s another famous rider you’d like to see a Bio on please leave me a comment below.
+Is there another famous rider you’d like to see a Bio on?
+Please feel free to leave me a comment below.